Antonov A-1

+A-1 (aka Antonov A-1) is a single-seat training glider produced in the Soviet Union in the 1930s and 1940s.
+The glider also produced in Turkey by THK and MKE, and in Finland by PIK and some other manufacturers.

+Development

-The Antonov A-1 and related designs were a family of single-seat training gliders produced in the Soviet Union in the 1930s and 1940s.
-All were derived from the Standard-2 (Стандарт-2) (designed and flown by Oleg Konstantinovich Antonov in 1930), which in turn was derived from the Standard-1.
+A-1 design derived from the Standard-2 (Стандарт-2), designed and flown by Oleg Konstantinovich Antonov in 1930, which in turn was derived from the Standard-1.
 They were produced in large numbers, with around 5,400 built of the U-s3, U-s4 and P-s2 major versions alone.
 The same design formed the basis for the Antonov A-2 and its related group of two-seat designs.
 Altogether, including the two-seaters, production exceeded 7,600 by 1937.

 While members of the family varied in detail, they shared the same basic design, and parts were interchangeable between them.
 The design featured a typical primary glider layout with a conventional empennage carried at the end of a long boom in place of a conventional fuselage.
 The boom could be folded sideways for storage.
 The monoplane wing was carried high on a pylon above this "keel" and was further braced to it with two struts on either side.
 The pilot sat in front of the wing, and was enclosed in a simple U-shaped wooden fairing that was removed by sliding it forward to allow him or her to enter and leave the aircraft.
 The undercarriage consisted of a single skid underneath the "keel", but this could also be fitted with small wooden wheels.

 While the original primary training versions (designated У, 'U') featured wings of constant chord, subsequent variants designed for soaring flight (designated П, 'P') had longer-span wings with tapering outer panels and a streamlined nose fairing.
 The ultimate development in the line were gliders intended for towed flight (designated Б, 'B), which shared the longer wings and streamlined fairing of the P-types, but added a canopy to enclose the cockpit.

-Unlicensed copies were produced in Turkey following World War II by THK and Makina ve Kimya Endüstrisi Kurumu (MKEK), as the THK-7 (P-s2) and THK-4 (U-s4).
+Unlicensed (Licensed, according to some other sources) copies of A-1 and A-2 were produced in Turkey following World War II by Kayseri Tayyare Fabrikasi using reverse engineering of Ps-4:

+Kayseri Tayyare Fabrikasi produced at least 11 copies of Ps-4.
+THK and Makina ve Kimya Endüstrisi Kurumu (MKE, MKEK) produced dozens of the THK-4 (A-1, U-s4), THK-7 (A-2, P-s2) and MKEK-6 (A-2, P-s2), which was used for Turkish military pilots training.

+During the Winter War, Finns captured few gliders and drawings of Ps-4 in Äänislinna, which then used by Polyteknikkojen Ilmailukerho to produce its clones and modifications under the names of Harakka I and Harakka II (aka PIK-7, an improved variant of Harakka I) for Finnish pilots training and research purposes.